learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ cd linux-4.19
 $ # note that the time is significantly different from first run to next
-$ # due to caching, in this case 28.046s to 0.610s
+$ # due to caching, in this case 0m34.174s to 0m0.285s
 $ time grep -rl 'include' . > ../f1
-real    0m0.610s
+real    0m0.285s
-$ # even default find+grep may be faster than grep -r
+$ # sometimes find+grep may be faster than grep -r, so try that first
 $ # note the use of -print0 and -0 to handle filenames correctly
 $ time find -type f -print0 | xargs -0 grep -l 'include' > ../f2
-real    0m0.568s
+real    0m0.291s
-$ # much better performance as 2 cores are used here instead of 1
+$ # much better performance as xargs will use as many processes as possible
 $ # assuming output order of results do not matter
-$ time find -type f -print0 | xargs -0 -P2 grep -l 'include' > ../f3
+$ time find -type f -print0 | xargs -0 -P0 grep -l 'include' > ../f3
-real    0m0.366s
+real    0m0.138s

 $ # however, output is not usable for the third case
 $ diff -sq <(sort ../f1) <(sort ../f2)